Sumptuary law: Islamic world

 Islamic sumptuary laws are based upon teachings found in the Quran and Hadith.
 Males are exhorted not to wear silk clothes, nor have jewelry made of gold.
-Likewise, wearing clothes or robes that drag on the ground, seen as a sign of vanity and excessive pride, are also forbidden.
+Likewise, wearing clothes or robes that drag on the ground, seen as a sign of vanity and excessive pride, is also forbidden.
 These rules do not apply to women, who are allowed all this, but also need to cover their bodies and hair.

 Prohibition of depictions of human and animal figures in general are similar to those of the Quranic prohibition on graven images.
 Hadiths do allow the depiction of animals on clothing items.

 Medieval and Renaissance Europe

 Sumptuary laws issued by secular authorities, aimed at keeping the main population dressed according to their "station", do not begin until the later 13th century.
 These laws were addressed to the entire social body, but the brunt of regulations was directed at women and the middle classes.
-Their curbing of display was ordinarily couched in religious and moralizing vocabulary, yet was affected by social and economic considerations aimed at preventing ruinous expenses among the wealthy classes and the drain of capital reserves to foreign suppliers.
+Their curbing of display was ordinarily couched in religious and moralizing vocabulary, yet was affected by social and economic considerations aimed at preventing ruinous expense among the wealthy classes and the drain of capital reserves to foreign suppliers.

 Courtesans

-Special forms of dress for prostitutes and courtesans were introduced in the 13th century - in Marseille, a striped cloak, in England a striped hood, and so on.
+Special forms of dress for prostitutes and courtesans were introduced during the 13th century – in Marseille, a striped cloak, in England a striped hood, and so on.
 Over time, these tended to be reduced to distinctive bands of fabric attached to the arm or shoulder, or tassels on the arm.
 Later restrictions specified various forms of finery that were forbidden, although there was also sometimes a recognition that finery represented working equipment (and capital) for a prostitute, and they could be exempted from laws applying to other non-noble women.
-By the 15th century, no compulsory clothing seems to have been imposed on prostitutes in Florence, Venice (the European capital of courtesans), or Paris.
+By the 15th century, no compulsory clothing seems to have been imposed on prostitutes in Florence, Venice, or Paris.